greid94/se_project_aroundtheus/README.md

-# Project 5
+# Project 8

-This project was my first seeing how javascript and html with this use of methods such as queryselectors and classlists.
-Also getting to learn how declaring functions and other variables at different points of time affects how javascript calls them.
+This project was moatly refactoring code i had already set up and making this more organized and concise.
+I was also introduced to webpack bundling.